The BEST Garlic Noodles in 15 Minutes! (VIDEO)

 PRO TIPS

-Don’t Burn Your Garlic – You want to INFUSE the butter with all of the garlic flavor – do not brown or burn your garlic (otherwise your sauce will taste bitter).
-Cook your butter and garlic over medium low heat – do NOT use high heat for this step of the dish.
+Don’t Burn Your Garlic – the goal is to infuse the butter with garlic flavor -cook the butter and garlic over medium low heat to avoid browning or burning (otherwise the garlic will taste bitter).
+Do NOT use high heat for this step of the dish!

-Prep All Your Ingredients and Have Them Accessible – This dish comes together very quickly and some part are more sensitive than others (i.e.: infusing the garlic and preventing it from burning) – therefore, it’s crucial you have all of your ingredients prepped and easily accessible before you begin cooking.
-I like to have them in individual bowls next to my stove.
+This dish comes together very quickly and some part are more sensitive than others (i.e.: infusing the garlic and preventing it from burning) – therefore, it’s crucial you have all of your ingredients prepped and easily accessible before you begin cooking.

 If you tried this Garlic Noodles or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the comments below!